Congress’ blueprint for new dawn in Telangana is ready: Kharge CanIndia News

 Assembly elections in Telangana are due to be held later this year.
 After failing to capture power in Telangana twice despite claiming credit for carving out Telangana state, the Congress party will be trying to wrest power from BRS.

-Khammam public meeting will be the first major public meeting by the Congress party in Telangana after the party stormed to power in neighbouring Telangana.
+Khammam public meeting will be the first major public meeting by the Congress party in Telangana after the party stormed to power in neighbouring Karnataka.

 Congress leader Priyanka Gandhi had addressed a public meeting in Hyderabad on May 8 immediately after winding up the poll campaign in Karnataka.
 At her maiden public meeting in Telangana, she had unveiled the party’s youth declaration.